 The Murray Scriptorium is a pilot edition of the letters and papers of Sir James Augustus Henry Murray (1837–1915), chief editor of the Oxford English Dictionary from 1879 until his death.
-In his efforts to trace the origins and meanings of words, Murray sent so many letters that the Post Office specially installed a pillar box outside his house at 78 Banbury Road, Oxford, where it stands to this day.
+In his efforts to trace the origins and meanings of words, Murray sent so many letters to authors, scholars, and experts in various industries and professions that the Post Office specially installed a pillar box outside his house at 78 Banbury Road, Oxford, where it stands to this day.

-Based principally on manuscripts in Oxford's Bodleian Library, this edition of Murray's letters is being undertaken by Professor Charlotte Brewer (Hertford College, Oxford) and Dr Stephen Turton (from October 2021, Gonville & Caius College, Cambridge).
+Based principally on manuscripts in Oxford's Bodleian Library, this edition of Murray's letters is being undertaken by Professor Charlotte Brewer (Hertford College, Oxford) and Dr Stephen Turton (Gonville & Caius College, Cambridge).
 The pilot, which is the first stage of Brewer and Turton's Murray Papers editing project, has been funded by a British Academy/Leverhulme Small Research Grant.
-Its website is being built by Huber Digital and will be publicly accessible at murrayscriptorium.org from early 2022.
+Its website is being built by Huber Digital and will be launched at murrayscriptorium.org some time in 2022.

 For more information, please see the initial announcement by the Oxford English Faculty and a more detailed update by Brewer on Examining the OED.
-A preprint of an article on the project's aims and development (forthcoming in Dictionaries: Journal of the Dictionary Society of North America) may be accessed here.
+An article on the project's aims and development was published in Dictionaries: Journal of the Dictionary Society of North America in 2021; a preprint can be accessed here.

 © 2021 Murray Scriptorium.